chriscross12324/SimpleRockPaperScissors/README.md

 # Where I Am Now
 These days, I'm exploring other creative outlets, like storytelling.
+Back to my "Oregon Trail" origins.
 But Simple Rock Paper Scissors will always be the project that started it all: a small app, a bunch of fun mistakes I still laugh at, and a turning point that pulled me into the world of programming.
 I was 14 years old when I spent the $25 for a Google Developer account (with parental support of course), and 15 years old when my first app went live.